ARKlab/Artesian.SDK/README.md

 await marketData.Load();
 ```

+In marketData.Metadata, there are three different read-only properties: DerivedCfgCoalesce, DerivedCfgSum, and DerivedCfgMuv.
+When the TimeSerie is of type Derived, only the corresponding DerivedCfg property is populated.
+The other two properties remain null.

 Updating the DerivedCfg can be performed with `UpdateDerivedConfiguration` on MarketData.
 A validation will be done on the existing DerivedCfg of the MarketData, that should be not null and with same type as the update.

 ```csharp